 - Watch for symptoms.
 Once a tick has been removed, it's important to consider the possibility that it may have transmitted a virus or bacteria.
 Lyme disease is the most common tick-borne illness with around 300,000 infections in the U.S. each year, according to the CDC.
 There are also many other lesser-known tick-borne illnesses found across the country.

 Ticks in essentially every region of the U.S. can carry disease.
 In the Northeast, upper Midwest, and Pacific Coast, there is high prevalence of Lyme disease, anaplasmois, babesiosis, and Powassan virus.In the Southeast, look out for Ehrlichiosis, STARI, and Rocky Mountain spotted fever.In the West and Southwest, tick-borne relapsing fever and Colorado tick fever are prevalent.
 Tularemia can be found across the country.

 Each of these diseases can cause similar flu-like symptoms—fever, headache, fatigue, and sometimes nausea.
 Lyme disease and STARI may also cause a large round rash growing from the site of attachment.
 Rocky Mountain spotted fever may cause a spotted rash that starts on the hands or wrists.

-Nearly all these diseases can be treated with antibiotics or other medications, and symptoms of most will clear up within a few weeks, according to the CDC.
+- Get help.
+If you notice any of these symptoms, seek help right away.
+Nearly all these diseases can be treated with antibiotics or other medications, which can clear up symptoms within a few weeks.
 However, Lyme disease and Powassan virus can both cause long-term symptoms.